Daniel Phillips Upham

 Daniel Phillips Upham (more commonly known as D.P.
 Upham; December 30, 1832 – November 18, 1882) was an American politician, businessman, plantation owner, and Arkansas State Militia commander following the American Civil War.
-He is best known for his effective and brutal acts as the leader of a successful militia campaign from 1868–1869 against Ku Klux Klan chapters in the state.
+He is best known for his effective and brutal acts as the leader of a successful militia campaign from 1868 to 1869 against Ku Klux Klan chapters in the state.
 Upham organized a widespread retaliation after the Klan attempted to assassinate him on October 2, 1868.
 KKK members were responsible for numerous attacks against Republican officeholders and freedmen.
 Later that year, Upham was designated a brigadier general and commanded a force that eventually numbered over 1,000 men.

 Early life

 Upham was born on December 30, 1832, in Dudley, Massachusetts, to Josiah Upham and Clarrissa Phillips.
 Clarrissa was a descendant of Rev. George Phillips, who settled Watertown, Massachusetts in 1630.
 She died about a week after his birth.
 Josiah married again in 1836, to Betsy Larned and the couple had four more sons.

 Upham received a public education in Dudley.

 At the age of 27, he married Elizabeth K. Nash on February 15, 1860.
 The couple later adopted a daughter named Isabel.